tolkit/fppa/hmms/README.md

 ```

 **Warning**
-> Warning to future me and anyone else
+> Warning to future me and anyone else, there were/are plenty of sequences downloaded from NCBI which weren't actually the specified gene/tRNA.
+I've done my best to filter out where I can, but things will have slipped through the net.
+My hope is that this will not be a big problem.

 Acrogymnospermae_core:
 - aacD re-do (delete some fasta entries.) done